MNoichl/opinionated/README.md

 <img src="img/opinions_lobster_example.png" width="672" />

-If you want to get an overview over the installed fonts, you can run the following:
+If you want to get an overview over the installed fonts, you can run:

     from opinionated.core import show_installed_fonts
     show_installed_fonts()